hoho25/ST-ML-SV-app/README.md

 # ST-ML-SV-app
-This web app demonstrates Streamlit, Machine Learning and Sweetviz.
+This web application demonstrates Streamlit, Machine Learning and Sweetviz.